christophrust/dpca/README.md

 We are aware of the R package `freqdom`, developed by Siegried Hörmann and Lukas Kidzinsiki, which is a pure R implementation and therefore quite slow and not really useful for the use in simulations.
 We draw on many implementation designs used by them.
 This package to some extent is a `C` port of `freqdom` but deviates at some points.
 For instance, the convoluted filter which computes the dynamic common component from the output in freqdom is obtained by filtering the output twice: first to get the inputs \(what in `freqdom` is called "scores" in analogy to their FDA context\) and, second these inputs are filtered again to get the dynamic common component \("KLexpansion"\). `dpca` computes the convolution in the frequency domain.
 The advantage of this approach is that this filter is invariant with respect to multiplications of dynamic eigenvectors by a unit-length complex number.

 This package currently is not in a very mature state and will hopefully soon be available on CRAN in a more mature version.

 ## Installation

 `dpca` requires [`ARPACK`](https://en.wikipedia.org/wiki/ARPACK) to compute dynamic eigenvalues/eigenvectors using the Implicitly Restarted Arnoldi Method which is much faster than `base::eigen()` which does full spectral decomposition which is in most times not required.

 Currently, `dpca` does not include `ARPACK` and the user has to make it available on his system.
-In addition, the R header files must also be available.
+We assume the correct include path is `/usr/include/arpack`.
+In case this is not true, please change `src/Makevars` accordingly.
+Additionally, the R header files must also be available.

 On Debian this can be easily achieved running: